Higgs bundles and flat connections over compact Sasakian manifolds, II: quasi-regular bundles: Abstract

 \section{Abstract}

-In this continuation of \cite{BK} we investigate the non-abelian Hodge correspondence on compact Sasakian manifolds with emphasis on the quasi-regular case.
-On quasi-regular Sasakian manifolds, we introduce the notions of quasi-regularity and regularity of basic vector bundles.
-These notions are useful in relating the vector bundles over a quasi-regular Sasakian manifold with the orbibundles over the orbifold defined by the orbits of the Reeb foliation of the Sasakian manifold.
-We note that the non-abelian Hodge correspondence on quasi-regular Sasakian manifolds gives a canonical correspondence between the semi-simple representations of the orbifold fundamental groups and the Higgs orbibundles on locally cyclic complex orbifolds admitting Hodge metrics.
-Under the quasi-regularity of Sasakian manifolds and vector bundles, we extend this correspondence to one between the flat bundles and the basic Higgs bundles.
+In this continuation of \cite{BK} and \cite{BM} we investigate the non-abelian Hodge correspondence on compact Sasakian manifolds with emphasis on the quasi-regular case.
+We introduce on quasi-regular Sasakian manifolds the notions of quasi-regularity and regularity of basic vector bundles.
+These notions are useful in relating the vector bundles over a quasi-regular Sasakian manifold with the orbibundles over the orbifold defined by the orbits of the Reeb foliation of the quasi-regular Sasakian manifold.
+We note that the non-abelian Hodge correspondence on any quasi-regular Sasakian manifolds gives a canonical correspondence between the semi-simple representations of the orbifold fundamental group and the Higgs orbibundles on locally cyclic complex orbifold admitting Hodge metrics.
+Under the assumption of quasi-regularity of Sasakian manifolds and vector bundles, we extend this correspondence to one between the flat bundles and the basic Higgs bundles.
 We also prove a Sasakian analogue of the characterization of numerically flat bundles given by Demailly, Peternell and Schneider.